The English Teacher (film): Production

 The English Teacher was first announced in September 2011.
 It was Zisk's feature film directorial debut, following his work on several television shows, including Weeds, The Big C, Scrubs, and The United States of Tara.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 26, 2013, followed by a US theatrical release on May 17.
-It was released in 7 theaters, and earned $104,810 domestically at the box office, and $215,203 in other territories, for a worldwide gross of $320,013.
+It was released in seven theaters, earning $104,810 at the domestic box office and $215,203 in other territories, for a worldwide gross of $320,013.
 The film also had a video on demand release.

 Reception

-On Rotten Tomatoes the film has an approval rating of 41% based on reviews from 37 critics, with an average rating of 5.39/10.
-On Metacritic the film has a score of 42 out of 100, based on reviews from 13 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has an approval rating of 46% based on reviews from 35 critics, with an average rating of 5.39/10.
+On Metacritic, the film has a score of 42 out of 100, based on reviews from 13 critics, indicating "mixed or average reviews".